Skip to main content

 Printing

 8. A default condition block, "Condition 1," should already be added to the rule.
-If it's missing, click the New Condition button, then add the On-screen text criterion.
+If it's missing, click the New Condition button, then add the Number of Pages criterion.
 Configure the condition as follows:

 Condition 1